Machine Learning for Remote Sensing

 Thanks to our sponsors, we have limited funding available to support the travel of students to attend the workshop held at ICLR 2024.
 Awards are based on merit with additional consideration based on need and travel distance.
 Priority will be given to those whose papers are accepted for presentation at the workshop.

-The deadline for submitting this application is March 28th, 11:59pm Anywhere on Earth.
+The deadline for submitting this application was March 28th, 11:59pm Anywhere on Earth.

 Paper Format